Alison Strutt

 I offer a slightly longer first counselling session (1 hour), which will enable us to discuss how I work and for me to find out a little bit more about you and what brings you to counselling.

-The counselling sessions I offer are 50 minutes per session; usually held on a weekly basis, but I can work to other schedules if weekly sessions are not possible for you.
+I offer 50 minute counselling sessions; usually held on a weekly basis, but I can work to other schedules if preferred.
 Our work can be open-ended, short-term or long-term work and we can discuss your requirements and expectations at our initial meeting in order for you to decide what you may want or need from counselling.

-I can offer sessions online via Doxy, or in person, or we can discuss a blended approach.
-For face-to-face sessions, my counselling room is situated in a deaf awareness centre within a small shopping centre in Stevenage.
+I can offer sessions online via Doxy, Zoom or in person, or we can discuss a blended approach.
+For face-to-face sessions, my counselling room is situated within a centre in Stevenage.
 The centre and room are wheelchair accessible.
-The shopping centre has free parking and bus stops are close by.
+There is a free car park and bus stops close by.

 I am a registered member of the BACP and am bound by their Code of Ethics.